Documentation Index

 Active- Ready to usePending- Waiting for admin approvalInactive- Disabled or not configuredRejected- Not approved for use

-- Navigate to Catalog in the left sidebar
+- Open My connectors in the left sidebar

-- Browse or search for MCPs by name or category
+- Browse or search for connectors by name

-- Click on any MCP to see details:
+- Click on any connector to see details:

 - What it does